timloveday1/digital-writing-folio/project-development.md

 Evidently, my major concerns at this point are about redesigning the entry button/point.
 I think I'll lower its opacity, perhaps round the edges and make it a bit larger, as well as potentially change the font.
 I'll also play around with the opacity/fade between the first images, as I'm not quite sure it's right yet.
 I want it to perfectly land in terms of timing between start of text, audio and imagery.

-Issues in terms of audio syncing have been resolved , as outlined above, which is grand.
-Again, I'd rally love to see the work in a gallery space, as it was designed for that.
+Issues in terms of audio syncing have been resolved, as outlined above, which is grand.
+Again, I'd really love to see the work in a gallery space, as it was designed for that.

 In terms of re-freshing, I've canvased opinions and largely people seem to think that ending on the image is more conclusive rather than the refresh.
-I tend to agree, however, might play around and see what can be done (though I'm told technically this might be quite difficult).
+I tend to agree; however, I might play around and see what can be done (though I'm told technically this might be quite difficult).

 ## Final changes/towards submission